CodingCarlos/inapp-support/README.md

  - defaultSupportName: String Default support name (if no supporter assigned)
  - defaultSupportPic: String Default support picture (if no supporter assigned)

+In the future, early future, I hope...
+ - uploadFiles: Boolean Enable or disable the option to upload and send pictures.
+ - onlyPictures: Boolean Allow only pictures, or all file types.

 ### firebase
 Create a new firebase project (or use a existing one), and add the configuration script to your code, if possible, before including chat.js.

 Then, configure your security rules according to your authentication method (if you are already using firebase authentication as app authentication, the same authentication is valid).
 If you are not already using firebase authentication, but a custom method, maybe you shall [use the firease custom authentication method](https://firebase.google.com/docs/auth/web/custom-auth) (I'll try to add more info and demos in the future).

-Just for a test, set the rules as this:
+Just for a test, set the rules as this for database:
 ```
 {
   "rules": {